AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-journey-optimizer/tutorials/validate-messages.md

+---
+title: Validate in-app messaging
+description: A guide explaining how to validate in-app messaging for Adobe Journey Optimizer using Adobe Experience Platform Assurance.
+---

 # Validate in-app messaging using Adobe Experience Platform Assurance

 This guide will walk you through steps necessary to ensure your app is properly configured for in-app messaging with Adobe Journey Optimizer (AJO).